FilipDem/Domoticz-Husqvarna-Automower-plugin/README.md

   * to one hour when the limit of 10000 calls/month is achieved
   * to one hour when the automower is off (eg during winter)
   * to three hours during night (between 10pm and 5am)

+## Updating
+When updating to the plugin supporting the Extended Plugin Framework, new devices are created.
+To keep the history, use the "replace" function from the GUI.
+Then all the history will be kept and all the references to the devices in scripts, groups, ... are also kept.

 ## Automation ideas
 * You can link possible weather sensors with the Husqvarna mower.
 Eg. if it is start raining, the Husqvarna mower can be stopped mowing and return return to its charging station.
 * The device 'State' can be used to check if there has been an error occured; in case of error a notification could be sent.